Kang-Jack/JPGAndRawFotoSelector/README.md

 # JPGAndRawFotoSelector
- Clean up your raw photo with the jpg proxy file RePublish from old repo, need a refactor task for old code
+ Clean up your raw photo with the jpg proxy file.
+# Status
+ RePublish from old repo,
+# Todo
+ need a refactor task for old code